satyaborg/my-deep-learnings/image_segmentation/README.md

 ## Model

+> Notes :
-> Downsampling images and then training  64x64 -> 128x128 -> 256x256 helps to :
+* Downsampling images and then training  64x64 -> 128x128 -> 256x256 helps to train much faster and  generalize much better.
-1. Trains much faster
-2. Generalize much better

 * Also called progressive resizing
 * Going under 64x64 does not help as much
 * We can pass vanilla accuracy as a metric for segmentation i.e. number of pixels correctly classified / total number of pixels
 * Some of the pixel labels are **void** in camvid.
 Reporting accuracy should be done after removing void pixels.